akshaymogaveera/Self-Driving-Robot-Using-Neural-Network/README.md

     3) OpenCV

 ## Working
-For details explanation about the model and working visit on the IEEE link given above.
+For detailed explanation about the model and working visit on the IEEE link given above.
 * **Data Collection**
     * Images for training is collected by driving the robot.
     * Run File **"rpi_connection_cam.py"** on Raspberry Pi and simultaneouly run File **"collect_images_via_rpi.py"** on your PC.
 A server client connection is established between Rpi and your computer.
 Ensure that they are on the same Network.